fxcollot/openHaloDocumentation/HowToUseOpenHalo/HowToUseOpenHalo_Docker.md

 ---
 ## Conclusion
-- When testdb is created on mysql it does not create itself automatically on Postgre thus the connexion does not work.
+- When testdb is created on mysql it does  create itself automatically on Postgre thus the connection does  work.
-- Using Openhalo with a UBI environment, disable the connexion of mysql on Openhalo.
-The creation and deal of data with Openhalo is broken when containerised.